Managing Sensitive Menopausal Skin

 The menopause skin’s declining collagen and elastin is what causes the changes in our skin’s texture and appearance.
 Fine lines and wrinkles begin to appear, setting on our faces like permanent fixtures.
 Also, the skin loses its ability to spring back to form when stretched, causing it to sag over time.

-Fortunately, there several things you can do to improve your skin and maintain a healthy glow as you age.
+Fortunately, there are several things you can do to improve your skin and maintain a healthy glow as you age.

 The skin needs hydration so drink lots of water and topically apply skin moisturizers like facial cream, serum, and body lotion.
 Opt for products that contain hyaluronic acid and glycerin to bind water to the skin, and emollients like shea butter, plant oils, mineral oils, and fatty acids to lock moisture in.
 Use fragrance-free products to avoid skin irritation.

 Strong antibacterial facial cleansers can alter the skin’s microbiome.
 When good bacteria are destroyed by harsh products, bad bacteria can freely grow and cause infections.
 This can cause acne, rashes, and itch.
+Also, when cleansing the skin, avoid hot water as it can be drying to the skin.

 Reevaluate your products as they may not be well-suited to the needs of aging skin.
 A good esthetician can help guide you or check out one of the new brands specializing in skincare for women 40+.
 We like Pause Well-Aging, Womaness, and Caire Beauty to name a few.